Check for solution:

 The harder the level, the fewer allocated numbers at the beginning of the puzzle.

-Time is not a constraint and only logic is necessary.
-Don’t rush, analyzed all your possibilities and slowly work your way to fill the grid.
-Let the cogs on your brain spin and enjoy this relaxing yet challenging puzzle.
+Time is not a constraint, and only logic is necessary.
+Don’t rush; analyze all your possibilities and slowly work your way to fill the grid.
+Let the cogs in your brain spin and enjoy this relaxing yet challenging puzzle.

-Sudoku is a number-placement puzzle widely popular in the world, credited with helping to keep the brain active and healthy.
+Sudoku is a number-placement puzzle widely popular around the world, credited with helping to keep the brain active and healthy.

 How to play Sudoku

-Sudoku is played on 9 x 9 grid, divided into 3 x 3 squares separated from each other by thicker lines.
-The goal of the game is to fill each cell with a number from 1 to 9 making sure there are no repeated digits in any column or row in the grid nor within the square itself.
+Sudoku is played on a 9 x 9 grid, divided into 3 x 3 squares separated from each other by thicker lines.
+The goal of the game is to fill each cell with a number from 1 to 9, making sure there are no repeated digits in any column or row in the grid or within the square itself.

 Sudoku Tips